DurhamARC/raga-pose-estimation/README.md

   -r, --crop-rectangle INTEGER...
-                                  Coordinates of rectangle to crop the video before processing, in the form x1,y1,x2,y2
-                                  where (x1,x2) is the top-left of the rectangle, and (x2,y2) is the bottom-right.
+                                  Coordinates of rectangle to crop the video before processing, in the form w h x y where w and h are the width and height of the cropped rectangle and (x,y) is the top-left of the rectangle, as measured in pixels from the top-left corner.

   -n, --number-of-people INTEGER  Number of people to include in output.
   -O, --openpose-dir TEXT         Path to the directory in which openpose is